 In- often changes to 'il-' before l; 'im-' before b, m, or p; and 'ir-' before r.
 These changes make it easier to pronounce.

-Examples: illegal, illegible, illiterate, illogical, imbalance, immature, immaturity, impatient, imperfect, impossible, imprecise, inability, inaccessible, inaccurate, inadequate, inappropriate, incapable, incoherent, incompatible, incomplete, inconceivable, inconsistent, incredible, indefinite, indiscretion, inevitable, infinite, inflexible, insecure, insignificant, instability, insubordination, insufficient, invalid, invariably, invisible, involuntary, irrational, irregular, irrelevant, irreparable, irresistible, irresponsible, etc.
+Examples: illegal, illegible, illiterate, illogical, imbalance, immature, immaturity, impatient, imperfect, impossible, imprecise, inability, inaccessible, inaccurate, inadequate, inappropriate, incapable, incoherent, incompatible, incomplete, inconceivable, inconsistent, incredible, indefinite, indiscretion, inevitable, infinite, inflexible, insecure, insignificant, instability, insubordination, insufficient, invalid, invariably, invisible, involuntary, irrational, irregular, irrelevant, irreparable, irresistible, irresponsible, irreversible, etc.

 Exceptions in which ‘in-‘ does not negate, but intensifies: Inflammable has the same meaning as flammable-- something that burns easily.
 Their opposite is nonflammable.
 The same is true for habitable and inhabitable (the negative is uninhabitable).